Anonymous299/ican-demo-backend/IMPORT_TEMPLATES_README.md

 2. Replace the sample data with your actual student information
 3. Ensure all required fields are filled
 4. Save the file
-5. In the ICAN system, go to Admin Dashboard → Student Management → Import Students
+5. In the e-Vriddhi system, go to Admin Dashboard → Student Management → Import Students
 6. Upload your filled Excel file

 ### For Teachers: